alpe/spiffe/README.md

-## Description

-### Status
+## Status

-**WARNING:** This is draft implementation.
+**WARNING** This is draft implementation.
 It will likely change based on the feedback!
 Use at own risk!!!

+## Description

 SPIFFE is a draft implementation of SPIFFE.io